persinammon4/capstone-snake-game/README.md

 The project spec asked to create features to the original game which used concepts discussed through the course.

 Added features:
 - Create a GUI with speed (frames per second) toggling, leaderboard option, original mode, obstacle mode, computer snake mode.
+Used [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear/) to do so.
 - Leaderboard is read and written from a `*.txt` file.
+The text file is encrypted using a symmetric key.
+I kept the key up on GitHub, so it's not like it's actually a security improvement.
+I just felt very uncomfortable leaving a plaintext file with data public.
+I could've left an optional parameter to toggle encryption, but decided to make it a mandatory design feature.
 - New `Obstacle` class with inheritance (fixed, moving).
 - New snake controlled by A* algorithm, which will lead to a loss if run into it or automatic win/rankings multiplier boost if eat the snake by hitting the last box of it.